sonic011gamer/edk2-exynos7885/README.md

 Also see [EDK2 website](https://github.com/tianocore/tianocore.github.io/wiki/Using-EDK-II-with-Native-GCC#Install_required_software_from_apt)

-First mkdir workspace
+## Tutorials

-Then ./firstrun.sh
+First run ./firstrun.sh

-Finally, ./build.sh.
+Then, ./build.sh.

-Then flash in AP slot in ODIN.
+This should make a boot.tar image to be flashed in ODIN, you may need to adjust.

 ## Porting this project to other Exynos SOCs

 > [!NOTE]
-> This may get you to somewhat boot EDK2, but it may not reach shell at all and may crash.
+> This may get you to somewhat boot EDK2, however it may not reach shell at all and may crash/get stuck somewhere.

 ### What you will need